fruitycoders/photography/README.md

 - This website allows viewers to view photos and learn information about photography.

 ## Log
+- Nov 13: Cleaned up website and fixed any formatting errors or anything we had wanted to change
+- Nov 12: Picked up Rasberry pi from teacher and we started to deploy our project
+- Nov 9: Talked about deploying our project and that we can get a rasberry pi from the teacher.
+- Nov 5: Fixed some formatting errors on our website
+- Nov 4: Learned that we would need to deploy our project so we did research to figure out how since none of us had a rasberry pi
 - Nov 3: Linda got Jinja to work, so we are now moving the Repl code to IntelliJ
 - Oct 30: Changed project so it is about photography history instead of a place to upload photos.
 Sophie changed the main design of the site, linked the pages to each other, added a drop down menu for the gallery link.
 Also created the pages for History, Biographies, Gallery, and About Us.
 Team members also wrote the mini biographies of two photographers.
 - Oct 29: Maggie linked website to IntelliJ and updated the README file.
 Team also made minor changes to html